mratsim/Arraymancer/README.md

 All those pain points may seem like a huge undertaking however thanks to the Nim language, we can have Arraymancer:
 - Be as fast as C
 - Accelerated routines with Intel MKL/OpenBLAS or even NNPACK
-- Access to CUDA and reusing existing Torch, Tensorflow or Nervana Neon kernels
+- Access to CUDA and generate custom CUDA kernels on the fly via metaprogramming.
-- A Python-like syntax with custom operators `a * b` for tensor multiplication instead of `a.dot(b)` (Numpy/Tensorflow) or `a.mm(b)` (Torch) and Numpy-like slicing ergonomics `t[0..4, 2..10|2]`
+- A Python-like syntax with custom operators `a * b` for tensor multiplication instead of `a.dot(b)` (Numpy/Tensorflow) or `a.mm(b)` (Torch)
+- Numpy-like slicing ergonomics `t[0..4, 2..10|2]`

 ## Future ambitions
 Because apparently to be successful you need a vision, I would like Arraymancer to be:
 - The go-to tool for Deep Learning video processing.
 I.e. `vid = load_video("./cats/youtube_cat_video.mkv")`
-- Target javascript, WebAssembly, ARM devices, AMD Rocm, OpenCL.
+- Target javascript, WebAssembly, Apple Metal, ARM devices, AMD Rocm, OpenCL, you name it.
 - Target cryptominers FPGAs because they drove the price of GPUs for honest deep-learners too high.

 ## Support (Types, OS, Hardware)